Copilot Readiness Checklist for SharePoint

 Your organization should be able to answer these questions with confidence:

-A broad Copilot rollout should not be treated as a software deployment only.
+Broad rollout should not be treated as a license deployment only.

 How to Run a Copilot Readiness Checklist Workshop